psaelango/poke-api/README.md

-#  Altrio Frontend Challenge
+#  Frontend Challenge

-Thank you for taking the time to do our front-end challenge and for your interest in joining our team!
+Thank you for taking the time to do our front-end challenge!

-If you have any questions or concerns, e-mail us.
 We expect that this assignment will take ~3 hours to complete.

 ##  Instructions